Beccio00/participium/retrospective/Retrospective3rdSprint.md

 ### Macro statistics

-- Number of stories committed vs done :
+- Number of stories committed vs done : 4 committed vs 4 done
-- Total points committed vs done :
+- Total points committed vs done : 21 committed vs 21 done
-- Nr of hours planned vs spent (as a team) :
+- Nr of hours planned vs spent (as a team) : 96h planned vs 96h28m spent

 **Remember**  a story is done ONLY if it fits the Definition of Done: